 A continuation of AERO 2111.
-Corequisite: Concurrent enrollment in AERO 2102.
+Corequisite: AERO 2102.
+Semester Hours 1 (2 lab)

 Agriculture

 AGRI 1131 The Agricultural Industry

 Overview of world agriculture, nature of the industry, resource conservation and the American agricultural system, including production, distribution and marketing.
 Special emphasis will be placed on Central Texas agriculture industry.
 Semester Hours 1 (1 lec/1 lab)